 You should always wash all removable parts of a food processor separately with warm water and mild detergent.
-You can soak them in warm water for a while if you don’t want to wash them right away.
+You can soak them in warm water for a while if you don’t want to wash them immediately.
 Never scrub these parts with scouring pads.
 All removable parts except the blade can be washed in the dishwasher.

-Wiping the engine
+Wiping the motor

 Make sure everything is dry and assemble the food processor

 Dry all parts carefully and thoroughly.
 Put the food processor back together and store it away.
 If you use it regularly, it is obviously best to store it on your kitchen counter or in another place that is accessible.

 Sometimes just the basic method isn’t quite enough.
 That’s why I like to give you a few more bonus tips!